ASchmidt1024/articles/angular/testing/angular-unit-testing.md

     ng g c user

-We know `g` stands for 'generate' and `c` for component.
+We know `g` stands for 'generate' and `c` for 'component'.
 Our template in `user.component.html` in the folder `app/user` should contain something like this.

     <div *ngIf="isLoggedIn">
         <h1>User logged in</h1>